The nurse is here to assist your child to stay healthy and to stay in class.

 Meningococcal (MCV4) - For 7th- 12th grade: 1 dose of quadrivalent meningococcal conjugate vaccine is required on or after the student’s 11th birthday.

-Varicella (chickenpox) - For K – 12th grade: 2 doses are required.
+Varicella (chickenpox) – Pre-kindergarten students are required to have 1 dose received on or after the 1st birthday.
+For K – 12th grade: 2 doses are required.
 The 1st dose must be received on or after the 1st birthday.
 Previous illness may be documented with a written statement from a physician, school nurse, or the child’s parent or guardian containing wording such as: “This is to verify that (name of student) had varicella disease (chickenpox) on or about (date) and does not need varicella vaccine.”
 This written statement will be acceptable in place of any and all varicella vaccine doses required.